SandraOwhor/SandraOwhor/README.md

 - 👋 Hi, I’m Sandra Owhor
-- 👀 I’m interested in Data Analytics, Business Intelligence, SQL, Python, R, and much more.
+- 👀 I’m interested in Data Analytics, Business Intelligence, SQL, Python, R, Power Bi, and much more.
 - 🌱 I’m a currently building my skillset as a Data Analyst and learning tech-writing.
 - 💞️ I’m looking to work as a Data Analyst to give value and help businesses grow, whilst improving my soft and technical skills.
 - 📫 You can reach me on owhorsandra@gmail.com, Here's my LinkedIn profile <https://www.linkedin.com/in/sandra-owhor-129a20165/>